Typhoon Treasure: Death of crew member

 While filming underwater scenes on Green Island in October, one of the divers, James Bell, died of myocarditis.
 Bruce Cummings, who was in charge of underwater photography, went down in a diving cylinder, followed a few minutes later by Bell, who was his assistant.
 A few minutes later Cummings noticed something was wrong with Bell.
 When they brought him to the surface he was dead.
 An inquest was later held which found no negligence.

 Release

 Reviews generally found the story formulaic but enjoyed the direction and settings.

+Smithy's Weekly wrote "flicking lighting, sound that is at times fading and in distinct and a need for more severe editing detract from this melodramatic picture."